 Frank has been a guest coach at the Opernfestspiele St. Margarethen, in Austria, and has presented masterclasses at the Galina Vishnevskaya Opera Centre in Moscow and St. Petersburg.
 He has worked with the young artist programs at Utah Opera and Seattle Opera, and he is a faculty member in the department of Vocal Arts and Opera at the University of Southern California.

-Mr. Frank is a graduate of the Houston Grand Opera Studio, where he was the Schissler Foundation Fellow.
-He also trained at San Francisco Opera’s Merola program and Western Opera Theater tour.
-He holds degrees in piano performance from St. Olaf College and the Cleveland Institute of Music, and earned a Specialist Degree in Piano Accompanying and Chamber Music from the University of Michigan, where he was a student of Martin Katz.
+Frank is a graduate of the Houston Grand Opera Studio and San Francisco Opera’s Merola Program.
+He holds degrees in piano performance from St. Olaf College and the Cleveland Institute of Music and earned a Specialist Degree in Piano Accompanying and Chamber Music from the University of Michigan, where he was a student of Martin Katz.